Nadiya Kollappetta Rathri: Plot

 Upon questioning Muthuraj, he reveals to Sharafuddeen about meeting an additional passenger that night, who is identified as Lakkidi Manikandan, a killer in disguise of a police constable.
 After severe questioning Mani admits killing Shreya, the reporter.
 She was behind Alexander IPS, who was highly indulged in smuggling.
 Shreya followed him into the train and into the compartment, to make a hot story about the goods he carried on board.
 However, Alexender overhears Shreya's mobile conversations, which makes him suspicious and discovers her identity card from her bag.
 He arranged Mani to kill her, and when the train reached near Salem, Shreya is thrown away from the moving train, which kills her.

 After getting Seetharaman's statement, Sharafuddeen questions Balu who was spotted first near a seemingly-dead Nadiya.
 It was Dr. Mathangi, one of the doctors in the compartment who spotted Balu with a surgical blade in hand and thereby informed all her co-passengers.
 Madhavan master spots that Nadiya is still alive and asks everyone to take her to the hospital.
-In the present-day Balu undergoes treatment at a mental asylum and in his subconscious mind, reveals to Sharafuddeen that he came out of his coupe that night to meet Priya who was his crush during college days, but sees a stabbed and injured Nadiya instead with the blade used to stab her left behind.
+In the present-day, Balu undergoes a treatment at a mental asylum and in his subconscious mind, reveals to Sharafuddeen that he came out of his coupe that night to meet Priya who was his crush during college days, but sees a stabbed and injured Nadiya instead with the blade used to stab her left behind.
 As Balu took the blade in hand for checking, Mathangi sees him thereby leading to the rest of the events.

 With the help of Mayilvahanam, Sharafuddeen apprehends Priya and her mother Rajamma who are indulged in smuggling of gold.
 The latter reveals that she had borrowed a surgical blade from the doctors to slice mangoes.
 When it is revealed that the same blade was used to stab Nadiya, Rajamma reveals that they have no connection with the murder.
 She also tells that during the journey, Priya inadvertently ran into Madhavan who is angry at her as well as her mother who are responsible for Balu's mental problems.
 And while looking for Madhavan, Rajamma spots someone entering Thulasimani's coupe but couldn't identify the person.
-However in an identification parade arranged by Sharafuddeen, Rajamma reveals that it was attender Sundareshan who entered the coupe that night.
+However, in an identification parade arranged by Sharafuddeen, Rajamma reveals that it was attender Sundareshan who entered the coupe that night.
 Upon being questioned, Sundaran reveals that he is the murderer.
 Since the reasons given by him are unconvincing, Sharafuddeen attempts to torture him that forces Sundaran to reveal the truth - he committed the murder of Thulasimani on the orders of his boss, the division manager Vijayabhanu.
 Vijaybhanu was the husband of Thulasi's sister and fell madly in love with Thulasi.
 He approached her numerous times but was rejected by Thulsi.
 She threatened to disclose the approaches of Vijayabhanu to everyone and also secretly married her boyfriend Makarand from Mangaluru, which provoked Vijayabhanu to kill her before she reached home.